 Chapter 30 (Eliwood mode)/Chapter 32 (Hector mode): Victory or Death

 There are several unused tile changes that would add bridges crossing the river surrounding the boss of the map, Limstella.
-There is no known way to trigger these to appear.
-There is no known way to trigger these in the prototypes either.
+There is no known way to trigger these to appear in the final game or in any of the prototypes.

 Note that each individual bridge is its own change, so it would have been possible for them to appear individually, instead of just all at once.

 |Base Map||Unused Changes|

 Both parts of the final chapter of the game have data for contents of chests on the map.
 These are inaccessible both because their coordinates are not used on a chest tile, which is required to make them function, and because they're placed in areas that cannot be accessed by the player.